prysmaticlabs/documentation/website/docs/getting-started.md

  - How-tos
-   - [Import & export slashing protection history](./wallet/slashing-protection.md): Prysm uses slashing protection history to protect your validator from slashable events.
-This shows you how to import/export this history when migrating between machines.
    - [Use the Prysm Web UI](./prysm-usage/web-interface.md): Prysm's Web UI can be used to monitor and configure your beacon node and validator on localhost using a pleasant app-like interface.
    - [Configure JWT authentication](./execution-node/authentication.md): Execution nodes will need to form authenticated connections with beacon nodes when connecting over HTTP post-Merge.
 JWT tokens facilitate this authentication.
    - [Move to a new machine](./advanced/migrating-keys.md): Learn how to migrate from one host system to another while minimizing risk of slashing and downtime.